coolinmc6/analytics/Mastering-Retention.md

 	+ Use behavioral cohort analysis to measure the impact of different user actions
 		* Based on the actions of your users, study their retention and see which groups of users do what
 		* Famous example from Facebook: Users who added at least 7 friends within their first 10 days were more likely to be retained long term. **That is a behavioral cohort: there's a behavior (adding at least 7 friends) and a time period (within 10 days of signing up).**
-	+ Conversion rate through your critical path funnel
+	+ Conversion rate through your critical path funnel<a name="critical-path-funnel"></a>
 		* A critical path funnel is the series of actions you anticipate users taking in order to complete your critical event
 	+ Find your most common user flows
 	+ Measure stickiness
 		* **stickiness** refers to the frequency at which people are using your product.
 Specifically, stickiness measures the number of days out of a given time period that a user was active, or did a specific event (like your critical event).